kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 Yes.
 Disabling `DRAListTypeAttributes` prevents new ResourceSlices with list attributes.
 Existing ResourceSlices retain their values but new ones must use scalar attributes.
 Claims with `matchAttribute: numaNode` fall back to equality matching.

-###### What happens if we reenable the feature if it was previously rolled back?

-Drivers will resume publishing `resource.kubernetes.io/numaNode` as a list attribute in their ResourceSlices.
-The scheduler will resume using intersection matching for `matchAttribute` constraints referencing it.
-No state migration is needed — ResourceSlices are recreated on driver startup, and claims are re-evaluated by the scheduler.
-Previously allocated claims are unaffected since allocation results are stored in the claim status, not derived from ResourceSlice attributes at runtime.
+N/A. This feature has no feature gate of its own, so there is nothing to roll back or re-enable.
+Availability of the list form follows KEP-5491 `DRAListTypeAttributes`; if that gate is toggled, drivers simply resume publishing the list form on their next ResourceSlice update, with no state migration (ResourceSlices are recreated on driver startup and claims are re-evaluated by the scheduler).

 ###### Are there any tests for feature enablement/disablement?

-Tests verify that a `numaNode` list attribute is accepted when `DRAListTypeAttributes` is enabled, and that publishing it when the gate is disabled is rejected by the apiserver (the dropped list value leaves a value-less attribute that fails validation), so a driver must publish the scalar form on such clusters.
+This KEP has no feature gate of its own, so there is no enablement/disablement to test for it directly.
+The relevant gate is KEP-5491 `DRAListTypeAttributes`.
+Tests there (and in the apiserver ResourceSlice strategy) verify that a `numaNode` list attribute is accepted when `DRAListTypeAttributes` is enabled and rejected when it is disabled (the dropped list value leaves a value-less attribute that fails validation).
+On a cluster without that gate, a driver publishes the scalar form.

 ### Rollout, Upgrade and Rollback Planning